gcormier/megadesk/README.md

 * Switching regulator might reduce heat slightly, but unsure if it can fit and keep the cost down versus linear regulator.

 # BOM
 * If you want to be picky you can pick out the voltage rating for individual components based on their function.
-Otherwise, pick a general
+Otherwise, pick a general value with enough safety margin.

 | Digikey           | Part Number    | Quantity | Description                                       | Package         |
 |-------------------|----------------|----------|---------------------------------------------------|-----------------|
 | 497-1203-1-ND     | L78M05CDT      | 1        | 500ma 5V regulator, 35V maximum                   | TO252-3 / DPAK2 |